Styl659/Fintech/README.md

 Elite Achievers

 In the backend folder, first run server.py
-Then in the project directory, run the command
+Then, in the project directory, run the command

-npm I
+npm i

 This is to get the necessary packages installed.
-Then, put the command
+Then, put the command.

 npm start